ourongxing/web-printer/README.md

 }>
 ```

-**Let's make some rules**:
+*Let's make some rules*:

 - Hide all elements but content.
 - Make the margin of the content element and it's ancestor elements zero.

 Therefore, everyone can set the same margin for any website.

 Don't worry, It's so easy.
 You only need to provide a `contentSelector` , support [selector list](https://developer.mozilla.org/en-US/docs/Web/CSS/Selector_list).
 Web Printer can hide all elements but it and make the margin of it and it's ancestor elements zero automatically.
-You can use

 But not all websites can do this, sometimes you still need to write CSS yourself, just return the `style` property.